dpurohit108/DH110-F22-DHRUVP/Assignments/Assignment02.md

 * Demographic questions

 ### Questionnaire Link
-A Link to the questionnaire can be found [here](https://forms.gle/aDQhmGhYESiUeESB6).
+A link to the questionnaire can be found [here](https://forms.gle/aDQhmGhYESiUeESB6).

 * Note: The questionnaire includes parts of the moderator script in addition to the full participant survey.